 The Fair Labor Standards Act (FLSA) act of 1938 forced a minimum wage on the hosiery and lumber industries, in particular.
 The process of adjusting the old wages to the new minimum standards distinguished across the two industries.
 The hosiery firms started substituting capital for labor and started converting/replacing the old machinery.
 The lumber firms, on the other hand, started employing fewer workers as compared to northern and western firms, leading to changes in their resource base and war-related government purchases and to an absolute decrease in employment levels.
 Various other southern lumber firms illegally evaded the act taking advantage of the intrastate exemption, and continued to pay less than the minimum wages.

 Before key workers leave for the holidays near the end of 2019, businesses need to ensure they have a plan in place to manage employees’ pay and expectations.
 The new rule will increase the minimum salary threshold from $455 a week ($23,660 annually) to $684 a week ($35,568 annually).
 Apart from the minimum wages, non-discretionary bonuses and incentive payments (including commissions) are to be paid on an annual or more frequent basis to satisfy and match up to 10 percent of the standard minimum salary level.
 The U.S. Department of Labor said that this rule will make about 1.3 million workers newly eligible for overtime pay.
 Besides raising the minimum salary cutoff for exempt workers, the new rule raises the minimum threshold for highly compensated employees from $100,000 a year to $107,432, of which $684 must be paid on a weekly basis.
-Employers need to take note that different cities and states can set higher exempt salary thresholds with the rates rising in 2020.
+Employers need to take note that different cities and states can set higher exempt salary thresholds with the rates rising in 2020 is all what the fair labor standards act is about.